c-porto/libconops/README.rst

 Tests
 -----

-    To run the library unit tests, assuming that the commands from :ref:`building-sec` to build the library were used, run the following commands.
+    To run the library unit tests, assuming that the commands from `Building Section <#building>`_ to build the library were used, run the following commands.

 CMake builds
 ~~~~~~~~~~~~